Ready to get out of town and explore, but don’t want to stray too far from home?

 We also love the Deep Creek waterfall loop within GSMNP, and the trees at Joyce Kilmer Memorial Forest are old-growth — some of them are over 400 years old, 20 feet in circumference and 100 feet tall!

 BIG CITY DELIGHT

 North Carolina’s home to some big city fun, too!

 Charlotte is the largest city in North Carolina, and home to NASCAR.
 Take a tour of the racetrack, eat at The Speedway, and attend an event here.

-Also, just a few miles from there you can tour Reed Gold Mine, which is home to the first documented gold find in the US…and tour Rocky River Vineyard, a family-friendly wine tasting venue that is just breathtaking.
+Also, just a few miles from the speedway, you can tour Reed Gold Mine — which is a North Carolina Historic Site and home to the first documented gold find in the U.S.

 Wilmington might look familiar, even if you’ve never been; it’s been the star of over 400 TV and movie productions.
 There are gardens and museums, galore!